 You could make the geckos friendlier by acclimatizing them to your constant presence.
 Feeding them their favorite dishes like crickets or mealworms is a good way to make friends.

 How often do crested geckos lay eggs?

-It should also be noted that in a gecko’s lifetime, the rate of reproduction at an early stage of life would determine whether or not the gecko could continue laying eggs in the future.
-Too high a rate would lead to decreasing fertility or even infertility later on.
+It should also be noted that in a gecko’s lifetime, the rate of reproduction at an early stage of life determines whether or not the gecko can continue laying eggs in the future.
+Too high a rate could lead to decreasing fertility or even infertility later.

-Crested geckos’ droppings vary in sizes and colors, depending largely on what they eat.
+Crested geckos’ droppings vary in size and color, depending largely on what they eat.
 If a gecko eats a lot, then there would be more droppings than usual.
-Crested geckos, when defecate usually excrete a small amount of urine.
+When they defecate, they usually excrete a small amount of urine, too.

-As surprising as it may sound, crested gecko is actually an endangered species.
-Although many of you would say that its ubiquity speaks otherwise, such widespread presence only belongs to the captive ones, not those in the wild.
+As surprising as it may sound, the crested gecko is actually an endangered species.
+Although many of you would say that its ubiquitous presence as a pet speaks otherwise, it’s still hard to find in the wild.

-Hibernation or brumation for geckos is a type of winter withdrawal for crested geckos.
-In such period, crested geckos, instead of slipping into a deep sleep like other hibernating animals, opt for a reduction in their activities.
+Hibernation or brumation for geckos is a type of winter withdrawal.
+In such a period, crested geckos, instead of slipping into a deep sleep like other hibernating animals, opt for a reduction in their activities.

-More specifically, crested gecko when brumate would eat less than usual and as a result, stop growing or grow very slowly due to the decrease in nutritions.
-However, you could alternate crested geckos’ behavior by using artificial heating and lights to make them think that they are not in winter time.
-Yet, such tactics are not strongly recommended as they would jeopardize the geckos’ natural patterns.
+However, you could control crested geckos’ behavior by using artificial heating and lights to make them think that it’s not wintertime.
+But such tactics are not strongly recommended as they would jeopardize the geckos’ natural patterns.